secretstartups/handbook/business-technology/team-member-enablement/onboarding-access-requests/index.html.md

 To meet compliance needs for the various certifications, programs, and industry regulations, we have to meet criteria including the ability to restrict access to sensitive data to company-issued laptops running company-monitored software.
 In many cases we need to be able to prove this via auditing, including outside auditors.
-Using one vendor for macOS (Apple by default) and one for Linux.
+Using one vendor for macOS (Apple by default) and one for Linux (Dell by default).
 A part of this process will include ensuring systems are patched, and in the Linux case we want to ensure firmware patches are applied.
 Very few hardware vendors not only supply Linux as an operating system but also provide a way to apply patches - including security patches - to firmware via the normal Linux patch process.